A coding and design summer program for students between 12 and 18 years old living in the Chattanooga area.

 About Dev Dev: Summer of Code

-The Summer of Code program is divided into four units, each one focused on a specific technology.
+The Summer of Code program is held on the second floor at the Public Library in downtown Chattanooga.
+The program is divided into four units, each one focused on a specific technology.

 The first unit focuses on Hypertext Markup Language (HTML), the most important language of the web.
 HTML helps shape our content, expose its meaning, and make it accessible to any device.
 Summer of Code students will learn the basics of HTML, with a focus on semantic markup.